SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Inquisitor's Zeal

 Starting at 20th level, as a bonus action, you gain the following benefits for one minute:
-• You have truesight with a range of 120 feet.
+• You have true sight with a range of 120 feet.
 • You have advantage with attacks against enemies who have darkvision.
-• You and all allies within 30 feet of you have advantage on all Wisdom saving throws.
+• You and all allies have advantage on all Wisdom saving throws.
 You can use this feature once per long rest.